Louis Leakey: Kenyan affairs

 While the Leakeys were at Lake Victoria, the Kikuyu struck at the European settlers of the Kenyan highlands, who seemed to have the upper hand and were insisting on a "white" government of a "white" Africa.
 In 1949 the Kikuyu formed a secret society, the Mau Mau, which attacked settlers and especially loyalist Kikuyu.

-Louis had attempted to warn Sir Philip Mitchell, governor of the colony, that nocturnal meetings and forced oaths were not Kikuyu customs and foreboded violence, but was ignored.
+Leakey had attempted to warn Sir Philip Mitchell, governor of the colony, that nocturnal meetings and forced oaths were not Kikuyu customs and foreboded violence, but was ignored.
 Now he found himself pulled away from anthropology to investigate the Mau Mau.
 During this period his life was threatened and a reward placed on his head.
-The Leakeys began to pack pistols, termed "European National Dress."
+The Leakeys began to carry pistols, termed "European National Dress."
 The government placed him under 24-hour guard.

 In 1952, after a Mau Mau massacre of pro-British chiefs, the government arrested Jomo Kenyatta, president of the Kenya African Union.
-Louis was summoned to be a court interpreter, but withdrew after an accusation of mistranslation because of prejudice against the defendant.
+Leakey was summoned to be a court interpreter, but withdrew after an accusation of mistranslation because of prejudice against the defendant.
 He returned on request to translate documents only.
 Because of lack of evidence linking Kenyatta to the Mau Mau, although convicted, he did not receive the death penalty, but was sentenced to several years of hard labour.

 The government brought in British troops and formed a home guard of 20,000 Kikuyu.
-During this time, Louis played a difficult and contradictory role.
+During this time, Leakey played a difficult and contradictory role.
 He sided with the settlers, serving as their spokesman and intelligence officer, helping to ferret out bands of guerrillas.
 On the other hand, he continued to advocate for the Kikuyu in his 1954 book Defeating Mau Mau and numerous talks and articles.
 He recommended a multi-racial government, land reform in the highlands, a wage hike for the Kikuyu, and many other reforms, most of which were eventually adopted.

-The government then realized the rebellion was being directed from urban centers, instituted martial law and detained the committees.
-Following Louis' suggestion, thousands of Kikuyu were placed in re-education camps and resettled in new villages.
+The government then realised the rebellion was being directed from urban centres, instituted martial law and detained the committees.
+Following Leakey's suggestion, thousands of Kikuyu were placed in re-education camps and resettled in new villages.
 The rebellion continued from bases under Mount Kenya until 1956, when, deprived of its leadership and supplies, it had to disperse.
 The state of emergency lasted until 1960.
 In 1963 Kenya became independent, with Jomo Kenyatta as prime minister.